 Where does the data come from?

-Surprisingly, most of the data come from dedicated API:
+Most of the data is sourced from dedicated APIs:

 - Netatmo API for indoor sensors